+7 Keys For Your Start Up Success.
 You have an idea.
 You want to come out of the corporate world and work on what you are passionate about.
 But you are still weighing all the possibilities.
 Hang on right there where you are.
-Before you take the revolutionary step, this might be something which will help you out as you consider taking the leap in starting your own business.
+Before you take the revolutionary step, this might be something that will help you out as you consider taking the leap in starting your own business.

-In this interview, Muhammad Malik, London based Social Entrepreneur, Startup Coach and the founder of many Startups share 7 key strategies he learned from his experience of failure and success of his Startups.
+In this interview, Muhammad Malik, London-based Social Entrepreneur, Startup Coach, and the founder of many Startups share 7 key startup success strategies he learned from his experience of failure and success of his Startups.
 He called them “SERVICE”.
 Let’s go through his 7 Keys, ie S-E-R-V-I-C-E.

 S stands for Self: Malik says that “The journey starts with our self, looking at ourselves and our essence.”
 He says like the Nobel Peace Prize winner Mohammed Yusef once mentioned how we’re all in essence entrepreneurs.
 If we look at our ancestors we were actually Baker’s, farmers, salespeople it’s in our human tradition to be entrepreneurs.
 So just looking at surnames like Fisher, for example, is quite self-explanatory.